beta382/fnsolver/README.md

 This software is inspired by [XenoProbes](https://github.com/minneyar/xenoprobes/tree/main) by danielko and minneyar.

+Thank you to danielskeenan for contributing a Graphical User Interface (GUI).

 This software uses the following third-party libraries; see [3rd-party-licenses](3rd-party-licenses) for their licenses:

 - [CLI11](https://github.com/CLIUtils/CLI11)